brutella/hkcam/SNAPSHOTS.md

 ## Why?

 Taking snapshots is an essential feature of any security camera.
-For example you want to take a snapshot once motion is detected in room.
+For example, you want to take a snapshot once motion is detected in room.
 But there are currently no IP cameras which support that via HomeKit.

 `hkcam` implements *Persistent Snapshots* with custom HomeKit characteristics.